DEC MICA: Design goals

+To avoid a repetition of PDP-11's many incompatible operating systems, Digital Equipment Corporation (DEC) designed VMS as VAX's single operating system.
+Nonetheless, customer demands forced DEC to also develop and support Ultrix, its own Unix.

 The original goal for MICA was that all applications would have full and interchangeable access to both the VMS and ULTRIX interfaces, and that a user could choose to log in to an ULTRIX or VMS environment, and run any MICA application from either environment.
-However, it proved to be impossible to provide both full ULTRIX and full VMS compatibility to the same application at the same time, and Digital scrapped this plan in favour of having a separate Unix operating system based on OSF/1 (this was variously referred to as PRISM ULTRIX or OZIX).
-As a result, MICA would have served as a portable implementation of a VMS-like operating system, with compatible implementations of DCL, RMS, Files-11, VAXclusters, and the VAX/VMS RTLs and system services.
+However, it proved to be impossible to provide both full ULTRIX and full VMS compatibility to the same application at the same time, and Digital scrapped this plan in favour of creating a standalone PRISM ULTRIX.
+PRISM ULTRIX started off as a port of VAX ULTRIX to PRISM, but it was intended that it would be augmented with functionality from MICA over time.
+Emphasis was placed on allowing the same layered products to be shared between MICA and PRISM ULTRIX.
 Proposals were made for reinstating Unix compatibility in MICA on a per-application basis so that a MICA application could be compiled and linked against the VMS interfaces, or the ULTRIX interfaces, but not both simultaneously.

-Due to scheduling concerns, the first PRISM systems would have been delivered with restricted subsets of the full MICA operating system.
-This included systems such as Cheyenne and Glacier which were dedicated to running specific applications, and where direct interaction with the operating system by customers would be limited.
+Over time, scheduling concerns and changes in priorities dictated that the first PRISM systems would have shipped with restricted subsets of the MICA operating system.
+This included systems such as Cheyenne and Glacier — a dedicated database server, and distributed computing engine respectively.
+MICA would not implement user interfaces for these systems, but instead exposed remote procedure call endpoints, and users would interact with the MICA system through client utilities running on a VAX/VMS frontend system.